rippleFCL/blog.ripplefcl.com/content/post/picom_math/index.md

 +++
 date = '2025-04-30T16:54:05+01:00'
 draft = false
-title = 'Using the Power of Maths To Fix Picom' [params] math = true image = 'header.png'
+title = 'Using the Power of Maths to Fix Picom' [params] math = true image = 'header.png'